Skip to main content

 Simultaneously, oral estrogen can induce a state of acquired Activated Protein C (APC) resistance.
 APC is a natural anticoagulant that functions by inactivating Factors Va and VIIIa.
 Oral estrogen appears to alter the balance of other plasma proteins in a way that impedes the function of APC, even in individuals without the Factor V Leiden mutation.

 This functional resistance means that the body’s primary anticoagulant checkpoint is less effective.
-Transdermal administration has a minimal effect on both the synthesis of and the induction of APC resistance, thereby preserving the native hemostatic equilibrium.
+Transdermal administration has a minimal effect on both the synthesis of clotting factors and the induction of APC resistance, thereby preserving the native hemostatic equilibrium.
 The table below provides a detailed comparison of these effects on specific hemostatic proteins.

 The molecular distinction between hepatic stimulation and systemic signaling is the central determinant of estrogen’s cardiovascular effects.